pippim/pippim.github.io/index.md

 </div>
 -->

-&emsp; ◆ Doing Laundry
+&emsp; ◆ Doing Laundry<br>
-&emsp; ◆ Cooking Food
+&emsp; ◆ Cooking Food<br>
-&emsp; ◆ Working Out
+&emsp; ◆ Working Out<br>
-&emsp; ◆ Limiting Computer time
+&emsp; ◆ Limiting Computer time<br>

+Pick from stock alarm sounds or upload your own alarm sounds.
+Backup your ***Tim-ta*** projects and transfer them to other browsers, other devices or other users.
+Import projects from other Users or Devices.

 [Hyperlink Recipe Baker](https://pippim.github.io/programs/hyperlink.html
 "Generate hyperlinks for markdown or HTML")